rushabhhalmare09/JAVA_CODE/JAVA_INTERIEW_PREP.md

 - Occurs usually with check-then-act (check stale value).
 Eg: Lazy initialization.
 - Data races is different than race condition.
 Data races is when thread access (read/write) data to variable without any synchronization.

+**Solutions to compound operations**: -
+- Atomic classes (if only single variable is the issue)
+- Synchronized (if multiple variables are to be updated atomically)

+**Synchronized** : -
+- Aka Intrinsic locks, Mutexes, monitors
+- Are re-entrant
+- Re-entrancy can help for overridden synchronized methods.
+Call to super.method() tries to re-acquire lock, and is permitted.
+Allowing Object class to act as a lock (instead of special classes) was a mistake in JVM design.
+JVM implementors now have to make trade offs between object size and locking performance.